gl18web/gl18-web-backend/README.md

-gl18 website backend/n
+gl18 website backend
-choices:/n
+choices:
-  1.use Java/n
+  1.use Java
   2.use Python